 One for those wanting to connect with other travellers.
 The fantastic common room creates that typical backpacker-vibe that engenders friendliness and befriending of fellow guests.
 Cheap, clean, comfortable, and in the city centre.

 US$120 for a double room, per night.

 FAQs about Hotels in Ushuaia

-It's very easy and for most places takes just 10-15 minutes.
+Most hotels are just 10-15 minutes from the centre.
 The upmarket hotels offer a shuttle service, and a taxi will only cost around $10 USD.

 Ushuaia is the disembarkation point for the majority of cruises to Antarctica.
-This means that it has a very seasonal demand in November through to February and the hotels often struggle to fill their rooms during the rest of the year.
+This means that it has a very seasonal demand in November through to February and the hotels often struggle to fill their rooms during the rest of the year, pushing up prices.

-The Tierra del Fuego National Park is 11km to the west of town and can be reached either by bus or taxi.
+The Tierra del Fuego National Park is 11km west of town and can be reached either by bus or taxi.